artiepolanco/url_parser/README.md

 ```

-Then save the file and run the the file in the Terminal. _Viola_!
+Save the file and run again from the Terminal. _Viola_!
 Your URL is now parsed.